Enjoy our inside guide to the best souvenirs from France to bring home and fall in love with.

 Lavender Soap From Provence

-Ah, Provence in southern France, where lavender bursts in purple fields and sunshine cares sift through the breeze.
+Ah, Provence in southern France, where lavender bursts in purple fields and sunshine sifts through the breeze.
 You won't find that carefree, relaxed feeling in Paris but you can pick up the soap.

 You'll find numerous Occitane en Provence shops across the city centre but for less of a chain feel, head to Le Marais.
-Look for the deep blue shutters of the soap makers from Marseilles, lathering away here since 1900.
+Look for the deep blue shutters of the soap makers from Marseilles, lathering away here since 1900 and bringing you the essence of the French Riviera.

 - Where to discover the Provence soap process in Paris - Marius Fabre, 26 rue de Turenne.